-- The landing page provides background on Arcadia and our goals, and, most importantly, will tell you what's new.
+- 1. The landing page provides background on Arcadia and our goals, and, most importantly, will tell you what's new.
 [View landing page] - 2.
-Project pages are running narratives that maintain a high-level view of our goals and connect modular pubs together into a more cohesive story.
+Project narratives are running logs that maintain a high-level view of our goals and connect modular pubs together into a more cohesive story.
 [View example] - 3.
 Pubs are detailed research products.
 These are akin to traditional papers, but tend to have a narrower focus and looser structure.
 This is where we will collect community feedback through comments.
 [View example]

-Project pages
+Project narratives